Quinn Insurance inquiry hears board was unaware of €1.2bn of guarantees

 He said that the rest of the board did not become aware of the guarantees until March 2010, “when matters became difficult”.

-While the Central Bank decided in 2015 to proceed with an inquiry into actions of the two individuals between October 2005 and July 2008, it only began public hearings on Tuesday.
-The inquiry is made up of a three-person panel, headed by chairman Mr Justice Iarfhlaith O’Neill, a retired High Court judge.
+While the Central Bank decided in 2015 to proceed with an inquiry into actions of the two individuals, it only began public hearings on Tuesday.
+The inquiry is made up of a three-person panel, led by chairman Mr Justice Iarfhlaith O’Neill, a retired High Court judge.

 QIL, set up in 1996 by businessman Sean Quinn, fell into administration in early 2010 and was subsequently bought a year later by US insurer giant Liberty Insurance for a nominal price of €1.
 It was renamed Liberty Insurance DAC.